(learning probabilistic and possibilistic graphical models)

 A brief description of how to apply these programs can be found in the file ines/ex/readme in the source package.
 The scripts djc_prob, djc_poss, and djc_local in the directory ines/djc may also be helpful.

-If you have trouble executing the programs on Microsoft Windows, check whether you have the Microsoft Visual C++ Redistributable Packages for Visual Studio 2015 installed, as the library was compiled with Microsoft Visual Studio 2015.
+If you have trouble executing the programs on Microsoft Windows, check whether you have the Microsoft Visual C++ Redistributable for Visual Studio 2017 (see under "Other Tools and Frameworks") installed, as the programs were compiled with Microsoft Visual Studio 2017.

 The theory underlying this program is described in detail in the books: